brozena/al-folio/_pages/var.md

 ---

-This is an exploratory N-of-1 analysis involving four years of sleep data captured via the Oura Ring, a consumer-grade sleep tracking device, and self-reported mood data logged via eMood Tracker for iOS.
+This is an exploratory N-of-1 analysis involving four years of my own sleep data captured via the Oura Ring, a consumer-grade sleep tracking device, and my self-reported mood data logged via eMood Tracker for iOS.
 After assessing the data for stationarity and computing the appropriate lag-length selection, I fit a vector autoregressive (VAR) model and performed Granger causality tests to assess causal mechanisms within this multivariate time series. **Oura's nightly sleep quality score was shown to Granger-cause presence of depressed